chef/omnitruck-service/docs/DownloadAPI-Commercial.md

 ### architectures

-Returns a valid list of valid platform keys along with friendly names.
-Any of these platform keys can be used in the m query string value in various endpoints below.
+Returns a valid list of valid architectures for the chef products.
+Any of these architectures can be used in the m query string value in various endpoints below.

 ```
 curl -X 'GET' \